dusty-nv/jetson-inference/docs/aux-image.md

 cuda_img = cudaFromNumpy(array)
 ```

-Like before if you're using OpenCV, OpenCV images are in BGR colorspace, and you should call [`cudaConvertColor()`](#color-conversion) after to convert it from BGR to RGB - see [`cuda-from-cv.py`](https://github.com/dusty-nv/jetson-utils/blob/master/python/examples/cuda-from-cv.py) for an example of this.
+Like before if you're using OpenCV, OpenCV images are in BGR colorspace, and you should call [`cudaConvertColor()`](#color-conversion) after to convert it from BGR to RGB (see [`cuda-from-cv.py`](https://github.com/dusty-nv/jetson-utils/blob/master/python/examples/cuda-from-cv.py) for an example of this).

 ### CUDA Array Interface